 Hedonistic stimulation is when you encounter a sensation that ignites your flesh.
 It arouses or excites you.
 It touches your senses.

-Emotions precede the art; the art is not the cause, but manifestation.
-A sort of ironic, post-modern discontent began to take hold in 1980-90s America, and carries on today.
+Social media doesn't cause narcissism any more than Nirvana is responsible for nihilism.
+They provide a lens into whatever spiritual poverty already exists.
+A sort of ironic, post-modern discontent began to take hold in 1980-90s America and carries on today.
 The grunge movement was only a proxy for it.

 -------------- PAUSE --------------

 During the 80s and 90s the fiscal deficit began to expand, the petrodollar, eurodollar, and their network effects essentially gave the US dollar a bottomless pit of demand, causing the deficit to functionally not matter from an insolvency lens (mechanically explained here).
 US manufacturing and the middle class began to be gutted and outsourced.
-These are directly related.
+These are all related.

-China, Germany, and other chronic surplus nations often intentionally depress domestic wages below their productivity levels through industrial policies.
-This creates a substantial competitive advantage for their manufacturing sectors because it reduces labor’s earning power, and thus makes manufacturing cheaper in those countries; this makes their exports comparatively cheaper, and thus more competitive.
+China, Germany, and other chronic surplus nations depress domestic wages below their productivity levels through industrial policies.
+This creates a substantial competitive advantage for their manufacturing sectors because it reduces labor’s earning power and makes manufacturing cheaper in those countries; this makes their exports comparatively cheaper, and thus more competitive.
 Companies cluster their factories and supply chains accordingly, based on wherever the labor inputs are lowest.

 We call these gross-margin herding effects “globalism”, as the more accurately named “business clustering effects based on surplus-nation wage manipulation that seeks the cheapest labor inputs possible” is bad branding.

-Structurally underpaying workers is a material manufacturing advantage, and in large part why corporations uproot entire industries, move abroad, and eviscerate the way of life for the middle class in the process.
-All in service of improved gross margins.
+Structurally underpaying workers is a huge manufacturing advantage, and why entire industries uproot, move abroad, and in the process eviscerate the way of life for the middle class.
+The long-term side effects of McKinsey-minded medicine:

 BUT, this means the trinkets became cheaper, and that means everything became way better!
 We know everything became better, because the spreadsheet-calculated GDP went up, and the trinkets are now cheaper.
 That is all there is to know.